pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 QDay represents a pioneering advancement in blockchain technology, offering the world's first quantum-resistant, EVM-compatible Layer 2 solution, built upon the trusted and proven foundation of the Abelian Blockchain.
 Through its visionary two-phase implementation strategy, QDay addresses the critical challenge presented by quantum computing while preserving the strengths of existing blockchain infrastructure.

 Phase 1 establishes quantum-resistant ledger security through L1-assisted rollups, leveraging Abelian\'s quantum-resistant properties while preserving full EVM compatibility.
-The ~~novel~~ POS-over-POW consensus mechanism combines the security benefits of Proof of Work with the efficiency ~~advantages~~ of Proof of Stake, creating a resilient security model.
+The POS-over-POW consensus mechanism combines the security benefits of Proof of Work with the efficiency of Proof of Stake, creating a resilient security model.
 The integration of quantum-resistant rollups provides an extra layer of protection, enabling secure transaction processing and the ability to halt operations in response to detected threats.

 Phase 2 advances quantum security at the account level, introducing quantum-resistant accounts, wallets, and smart contracts while maintaining backward compatibility with legacy systems.
 This thoughtful balance between innovation and compatibility ensures a smooth transition for existing users and developers, offering enhanced security features for those who need them.